GoogleCloudPlatform/snapshot-debugger/samples/java/appengine-java8/helloworld/README.md

      and collect the snapshot.
 *    Use the `get_snapshot` CLI command to retrieve the snapshot using the breakpoint ID created with the `set_snapshot` command.

+## Troubleshooting

+### Can't see Debuggee (via list_debuggees)

+Be sure you navidate to `<target url>/hello` to wake the application up.
+In App Engine Standard the newly deployed application will not actually run until it receives a request.

+### Snapshot Not Triggering

+Be sure you hit the **/hello** endpoint under the `target url`, this will ensure the code in `HelloAppEngine.java` gets runs.